BruceEckel/HelloCookieCutter1/Readme.rst

 	print("Hello, {{cookiecutter.greeting_recipient}}!")

-There's one more thing we need, which is the ``cookiecutter.json`` file itself, so that Cookiecutter can look up all our templated items.
-This file goes in our ``HelloCookieCutter1``
+To finish, we create the ``cookiecutter.json`` file itself, so that Cookiecutter can look up all our templated items.
+This file goes in our ``HelloCookieCutter1`` directory, and contains all the names we've used:
-directory:

 .. code-block:: json